 When the school principal started the conversation with the caveat that, you know me James, you know me to be a caring and compassionate person right?, I could not help thinking of the ubiquitous precursor, no offence, but, that so often precedes a gratuitous insult.
 And then, the third party report that the worker had been seen at a BBQ, laughing and socialising and clearly, in no pain at all.
 My response, which suppressed my intuitive reaction, was tempeiI do not want this to sound patronizing, I stumbled.
 Go ahead, I was encouraged, speak your mind.
 Ok, I started, how do we measure someone else’s pain experience?
 The response was reflexive, oh I know, of course, yes, as we nodded and bonded over the greyness.
 But we both knew a suppressed assumption had surfaced.
 That easy oversimplification that allowed plausibility to trump accuracy – had been put on the table.
 Can you be sure his injury is genuine?
-I was asked of a man who has devoted the last 13 years of his career to working with teenagers who have been rejected by mainstream high schools.
-How can we tell he’s not trying to secure a non-teaching role?
-I was asked of a man who had his forearm jammed in a door by a violent student and had subsequently had surgery and has not ridden his beloved surfboard for more than a year.
+Someone asked me about a man who dedicated the last 13 years of his career to working with teenagers rejected by mainstream high schools.
+How can we be sure he isn’t seeking a non-teaching role?
+Someone asked me about a man whose forearm a violent student jammed in a door, leading to surgery.
+He has not ridden his beloved surfboard for over a year.
 A man who has not been able to enjoy his holidays and is fearful of recurrence in an unpredictable and volatile environment where the police are on a first-name basis with the staff.

 The discussion about suitable duties was as equally as frustrating and familiar.
 After doing my best to prime a busy school principal by using the word creative several times.
 After doing my best to emphasize the unique skill set of a man who has spent his career anticipating violent outbursts and distracting and encouraging and listening to rejected teens, I posed the question, how can we utilize this mans special skills in an outpost where the staff has been seeking him out to help them problem solve during his theoretical absence?
 The answer, sadly, demonstrated and confirmed Ken Robinson’s lament that schools and educational institutions value a structured, industrialized routine over creativity.
 We will have to carry him, he said.

 Nassim Taleb speaks of anti-fragility.
 He asks the question, what is the opposite of fragile?
 The most commonly anticipated response is robust?
-Robust is a word that is often used to describe an organization with good systems or a person who is strong.
+People often use the word “robust” to describe an organization with good systems or a strong individual.

-But Taleb is not satisfied.
-He asks what if the opposite of fragile is something or someone, that / who gets stronger as a result of being damaged or hurt.
+But Taleb remains unsatisfied.
+He questions what happens if the opposite of fragile is something or someone that strengthens when damaged or hurt.
 This is not a new concept, just a new word – antifragile.
 We love to talk about personal growth in response to adversity.
 A broken bone invokes a physiological response that lays down more bone at the fracture site.
-Muscles that are challenged and stressed become stronger.
+Challenging and stressing muscles strengthens them.

 In fact he takes this further;